Heading Back To Cuba

 Our Cruise To Cuba For The Holidays Was A Relaxing Break

 We had a really busy travel year in 2018.
-A relaxing break with a cruise to Cuba for the holidays was the great way to end the year.
+There are so many reasons to visit Cuba.
+But a relaxing break with a cruise to Cuba for the holidays was the great way to end the year.
 We enjoyed our first view of Havana.
 And the chance to get a taste test of two more ports in Cuba – Santiago de Cuba and Cienfuegos.
 The overnight stays provided the opportunity to see more and to enjoy the night life.

 Travelling to Cuba by cruise ship as Canadians proved a bit confusing.
 There were a bunch of rules and restrictions that would not have applied if we travelled to Cuba on our own from Canada.

 We used our trip as a great way to unwind.
 It was wonderful to enjoy the holiday festivities on the ship.
 We started 2019 all raring to go!
 Before we left the ship we booked a series of new cruises.
-Stay tuned for more adventures in the Baltic and a cruise to the Faroe Islands, Iceland and Greenland in 2019.
+Stay tuned for more adventures in the Norway Fjords and a cruise to the Faroe Islands, Icelandand Greenland in 2019.
 We will top that off with a 53 day trip around South America in 2020.
 How is that for a tease!

 Is Cuba on your travel wish list?
 Do you want to follow us on a cruise to Cuba for the holidays?